ramzibou0735/aerial-autonomy-stack/README.md

 ### Known Issues

-- For symmetry, it would be nice to ditch MAVROS for ArduPilot's DDS: https://ardupilot.org/dev/docs/ros2-interfaces.html
 - Must adjust orientation of the lidar and frame of the lidar odometry for VTOLs
 - In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)
 - ROS2 action cancellation from CLI does not work (File "/opt/ros/humble/local/lib/python3.10/dist-packages/rclpy/executors.py", line 723, in wait_for_ready_callbacks - return next(self._cb_iter) - ValueError: generator already executing), use cancellable_action.py instead